fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Returns a new string_type instance which holds the titlecase version of the character sequence hold by the input string.
+Returns a new string_type instance which holds the titlecase (or capitalized) version of the character sequence hold by the input string.
+Capitalized version: The first alphabetical character of the input character sequence is transformed to uppercase unless it follows a numeral and the rest of the characters in the sequence are transformed to lowercase.

 #### Syntax